Fujifilm X-E2 versus Fujifilm X-Pro1

 - More detailed LCD: Has a higher resolution rear screen (1230k vs 1040k dots).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-E2 is the clear winner of the match-up (8 : 2 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the count of individual advantages (bullet points above) is taken as a guide, the X-E2 is the clear winner of the match-up (9 : 2 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the X-E2 or the X-Pro1 handle or perform in practice.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is where reviews by experts come in.
+In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the X-E2 or the X-Pro1.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+This is why hands-on reviews by experts are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X-E2 (⇒ rgt)||-||80/100 Gold||4.5/5||-||5/5||2013||999||discont.||check|